cmucg/cgPiano/README.md

 ## from cgPiano028 on:
 - Allows pressing 2 or 3 keys at the same time.
 Of course, pressing one by one is also OK.

+## from cgPiano029 on:
+- All the keys corresponding note are shown in web-page, keeping the order in key-board.
+- When a key is pressed, the back-ground becomes black.